About the Fund

 A revolving fund works by reinvesting cost savings resulting from the project back into the fund.
-Projects that achieve direct utility or operational savings reinvest the inital funding plus an additional 50% back into the fund.
+Projects that achieve direct utility or operational savings reinvest the initial funding plus an additional 50% back into the fund.
 This ensures that the fund will continue to grow and be financed by its own efforts.

 Who Can Apply

 Any student, staff, or faculty within any academic or administrative unit of the University of Saskatchewan may apply to the SRF to fund a sustainability-related project.
-Building projects must be associated with a building owned by the University, while activity initiatives must be associated with University-controlled activities.
+Building projects must be associated with a building owned by the university, while activity initiatives must be associated with university-controlled activities.

-Projects considered for the fund typically range between $1,000 and $500,000.
+Projects considered for the fund typically range between $1,000 and $250,000.
 Sustainability initiatives, projects, or programs funded by the SRF must achieve one or more of the following:

-- Advances the University's sustainability performance in at least one of these areas:
+- Advances the university's sustainability performance in at least one of these areas:

 - Community Engagement, or

-- Aligns with the University's Campus Sustainability Plan and/or Climate Action Plan;
+- Aligns with the university's Campus Sustainability Plan and/or Climate Action Plan;

 - Directly or indirectly reduces utility and other operating costs;

-- Reduces the University's environmental impacts;
+- Reduces the university's environmental impacts;

-- Reduces demands on the University's facilities and infrastructure; or
+- Reduces demands on the university's facilities and infrastructure; or

 - Provides a stepping-stone for future sustainability improvements.

 This project is replacing toilet and urinals in the Geology Building.
 Updated toilet fixtures will lower water usage each time they are used.
 Urinals will have ECO-P sensors installed that allows a typical fill and flush tank urinal to flush only after activation.
 Normally tank type urinals flush every 20min regardless of use 24/7.
-It is anticipated that this project can achieve up to 48% water savings.

-This project replaced existing the existing HI Pressure Sodium lighting fixtures in the Agriculture Parkade with LED lighting.
+This project replaced the existing HI Pressure Sodium lighting fixtures in the Agriculture Parkade with LED lighting.
 LED lighting will save energy and also provides a brighter, more evenly light space and has increased safety of the facility.
 A reduction in maintenance due the extended life cycle of the fixtures also provided operating cost savings.